zzmnick/PS4-Game-Recommender/dataset/README.md

 'user_ratings_aug.csv' contains the augmented version of user_ratings.csv

 'Collecting_data.ipynb' contains all the code used for collecting information and building the datasets

+'scrape.py' contains code used for scraping game cover arts for all games inour datasets.
+The titles were then manually extracted and stored in 'titles.zip'.